hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default: true
       datatype: boolean
       description: Whether to run this plugin on pre-flight (`OPTIONS`) requests?
-    - group: HTTP Client
+    - group: Login
-      description: generic settings for HTTP client when the plugin needs to interact with the identity provider
+      description: what action the plugin takes after a successful login?
-    - name: keepalive
+    - name: login_methods
       required: false
-      default: true
+      default: [ "authorization_code" ]
-      datatype: boolean
-      description: Use keepalive with the HTTP client
+      datatype: array of string elements
+      description: |
+        Enable login functionality with specified grants:
+        - `password`: enable for OAuth password grant
+        - `client_credentials`: enable OAuth client credentials grant
+        - `authorization_code`: enable for authorization code flow
+        - `bearer`: enable for JWT access token authentication
+        - `introspection`: enable for OAuth introspection authentication
+        - `userinfo`: enable for OpenID Connect user info endpoint authentication
+        - `kong_oauth2`: enable for Kong OAuth Plugin authentication
+        - `refresh_token`: enable for OAuth refresh token grant
+        - `session`: enable for session cookie authentication
-    - name: ssl_verify
+    - name: login_action
       required: false
-      default: false
+      default: '"upstream"'
-      datatype: boolean
+      datatype: string
-      description: Verify identity provider server certificate
+      description: |
+        What to do after successful login:
+        - `upstream`: proxy request to upstream service
+        - `response`: terminate request with a response
+        - `redirect`: redirect to a different location
-    - name: timeout
+    - name: login_tokens
       required: false
-      default: 10000
+      default: [ "id_token" ]
-      datatype: integer
-      description: Network IO timeout in milliseconds
+      datatype: array of string elements
+      description: |
+        What tokens to include in `response` body or `redirect` query string or fragment:
+        - `id_token`: include id token
+        - `access_token`: include access token
+        - `refresh_token`: include refresh token
+        - `tokens`: include the full token endpoint response
+        - `introspection`: include introspection response
-    - name: http_version
+    - name: login_redirect_mode
       required: false
-      default: 1.1
+      default: '"fragment"'
-      datatype: number
+      datatype: string
       description: |
-        The HTTP version used for the requests by this plugin:
-        - `1.1`: HTTP 1.1 (the default)
-        - `1.0`: HTTP 1.0
-    - group: HTTP Client Proxy Settings
-      description: only needed if the HTTP(S) requests to identity provider need to go through a proxy server
+        Where to place `login_tokens` when using `redirect` `login_action`:
+        - `query`: place tokens in query string
+        - `fragment`: place tokens in url fragment (not readable by servers)
-    - name: http_proxy
+    - name: login_redirect_uri
       required: false
       default:
-      datatype: url
+      datatype: array of urls (one for each client)
-      description: The HTTP proxy
+      description: |
+        Where to redirect the client when `login_action` is set to `redirect`?
+        > Tip: leave this empty, and the plugin will redirect client to the url that originally initiated the
+        > flow with possible query args preserved from the original request when `config.preserve_query_args`
+        > is enabled.
+    - group: Logout
+      description: how to trigger logout with plugin and the actions to take on logout?
-    - name: http_proxy_authorization
+    - name: logout_query_arg
       required: false
       default:
       datatype: string
-      description: The HTTP proxy authorization
+      description: The request query argument that activates the logout
-    - name: https_proxy
+    - name: logout_post_arg
       required: false
       default:
-      datatype: url
+      datatype: string
-      description: The HTTPS proxy
+      description: The request body argument that activates the logout
-    - name: https_proxy_authorization
+    - name: logout_uri_suffix
       required: false
       default:
       datatype: string
-      description: The HTTPS proxy authorization
+      description: The request uri suffix that activates the logout
-    - name: no_proxy
+    - name: logout_methods
       required: false
       default:
       datatype: array of string elements
-      description: Do not use proxy with these hosts
-    - group: Cache TTLs
+      description: |
+        The request methods that can activate the logout:
+        - `POST`: HTTP POST method
+        - `GET`: HTTP GET method
+        - `DELETE`: HTTP DELETE method
-    - name: cache_ttl
+    - name: logout_revoke
       required: false
-      default: 3600
+      default: false
-      datatype: integer
+      datatype: boolean
-      description: The default cache ttl in seconds that is used in case the cached object does not specify the expiry
+      description: Revoke tokens as part of the logout?
-    - name: cache_ttl_max
+    - name: logout_revoke_access_token
       required: false
+      default: true
+      datatype: boolean
+      description: Revoke the access token as part of the logout?
+    - name: logout_revoke_refresh_token
+      required: false
+      default: true
+      datatype: boolean
+      description: Revoke the refresh token as part of the logout?
+    - name: logout_redirect_uri
+      required: false
       default:
-      datatype: integer
-      description: The maximum cache ttl in seconds (enforced)
+      datatype: array of urls (one for each client)
+      description: Where to redirect the client after the logout?
+    - group: Unauthorized
+      description: how to handle unauthorized requests?
-    - name: cache_ttl_min
+    - name: unauthorized_redirect_uri
       required: false
       default:
-      datatype: integer
-      description: The minimum cache ttl in seconds (enforced)
+      datatype: array of urls (one for each client)
+      description: Where to redirect the client on unauthorized requests?
-    - name: cache_ttl_neg
+    - name: unauthorized_error_message
       required: false
-      default: (derived from Kong configuration)
+      default: '"Forbidden"'
-      datatype: integer
+      datatype: string
-      description: The negative cache ttl in seconds
+      description: The error message for the unauthorized requests (when not using the redirection)
+    - group: Forbidden
+      description: how to handle forbidden requests?
-    - name: cache_ttl_resurrect
+    - name: forbidden_redirect_uri
       required: false
-      default: (derived from Kong configuration)
+      default:
-      datatype: integer
-      description: The resurrection ttl in seconds
-    - group: Cache Settings for the Endpoints
+      datatype: array of urls (one for each client)
+      description: Where to redirect the client on forbidden requests?
-    - name: cache_tokens
+    - name: forbidden_error_message
       required: false
+      default: '"Forbidden"'
+      datatype: string
+      description: The error message for the forbidden requests (when not using the redirection)
+    - name: forbidden_destroy_session
+      required: false
       default: true
       datatype: boolean
-      description: Cache the token endpoint requests?
+      description: Destroy the possible session for the forbidden requests?
+    - group: Errors
+      description: how to handle unexpected errors?
-    - name: cache_tokens_salt
+    - name: unexpected_redirect_uri
       required: false
+      default:
+      datatype: array of urls (one for each client)
+      description: Where to redirect the client on when unexpected errors happen with the requests?
+    - name: display_errors
+      required: false
+      default: false
+      datatype: boolean
+      description: Display errors on failure responses?
+    - group: Authorization Cookie
+      description: used during authorization code flow for verification and preserving the settings
+    - name: authorization_cookie_name
+      required: false
-      default: (auto generated)
+      default: '"authorization"'
       datatype: string
+      description: The authorization cookie name
+    - name: authorization_cookie_lifetime
+      required: false
+      default: 600
+      datatype: integer
+      description: The authorization cookie lifetime in seconds
+    - name: authorization_cookie_path
+      required: false
+      default: '"/"'
+      datatype: string
+      description: The authorization cookie Path flag
+    - name: authorization_cookie_domain
+      required: false
+      default:
+      datatype: string
+      description: The authorization cookie Domain flag
+    - name: authorization_cookie_samesite
+      required: false
+      default: '"off"'
+      datatype: string
       description: |
-        Salt used for generating the cache key that us used for caching the token endpoint requests.
-If you use multiple plugin instances of the OpenID Connect plugin and want to share token endpoint caches between the plugin instances, set the salt to the same value on each plugin.
+        Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks:
+        - `Strict`: Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites
+        - `Lax`: Cookies are not sent on normal cross-site subrequests (for example to load images or frames into a third party site), but are sent when a user is navigating to the origin site (i.e. when following a link)
+        - `None`: Cookies will be sent in all contexts, i.e in responses to both first-party and cross-origin requests.
+If SameSite=None is set, the cookie Secure attribute must also be set (or the cookie will be blocked)
+        - `off`: do not set the Same-Site flag
-    - name: cache_introspection
+    - name: authorization_cookie_httponly
       required: false
       default: true
       datatype: boolean
-      description: Cache the introspection endpoint requests?
+      description: Forbids JavaScript from accessing the cookie, for example, through the Document.cookie property.
-    - name: cache_token_exchange
+    - name: authorization_cookie_secure
       required: false
-      default: true
+      default: (from the request scheme)
       datatype: boolean
-      description: Cache the token exchange endpoint requests?
-    - name: cache_user_info
-      required: false
-      default: true
-      datatype: boolean
-      description: Cache the user info requests?
+      description: |
+        Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
     - group: Session Cookie
       description: used with the session cookie authentication
     - name: session_cookie_name